Prescription Retin-A is [quite literally] the crème de la crème of anti-aging cream.

 - I have the cream, not the gel

-- I apply it to my face, neck, décolletage (are Millennials allowed to use that word?), and hands
+- I apply Retin-A to my face, neck, décolletage, and hands—they say a woman's hands show her age!

 - Do use SPF on your face and neck every single day (even if you live in the overcast Pacific Northwest like me)

-- Don't overdo it when you first start out
+- Don't overdo it when you first start using Retin-A

-- Don't put it directly under your eyes, on the corners of your mouth, or on the creases of your nose (trust me, it will crack and bleed)
+- Don't put Retin-A directly under your eyes, on the corners of your mouth, or on the creases of your nose—trust me, it will crack and bleed

-- Don't use it if you're pregnant or breastfeeding
+- Don't use Retin-A if you're pregnant or breastfeeding

 - Do use natural products with simple ingredients to wash and moisturize your skin (organic, if possible)

-In my opinion, every other day is plenty even for ongoing use.
-Last winter, I briefly switched to every day since I wasn't getting as much sun, but am back on the every-other-day train now.
+In my experience, every other day is plenty even for ongoing use of Retin-A. Last winter, I briefly switched to every day since I wasn't getting as much sun, but am back on the every-other-day train now.

 Neem & Turmeric Face Wash for washing your face in the morning and in the shower